fryderyklist/vanilla_stay_logged_in/README.md

 * Execute the script on the screen vanilla is running on
 	* python sli.py
-	* OR "open with python", so you just need to double click in future
+	* OR "open with python", so you just need to double click in the future

 ## Failure Handling